Ultimate Guide to Choosing the Best Tube Amp for Guitarists

 Input/Output Options

-While most tube amps in this price range have a single input, some have two inputs to accommodate different types of guitars, or for routing your signal to different channels.
-These multi-input amps provide added flexibility, and at times allow for two guitars to use the same amp, albeit with some limitations.
+While most tube amps in this price range have a single input, some have two inputs to accommodate different types of guitars or for routing your signal to different channels.
+These multi-input amps provide added flexibility and, at times, allow for two guitars to use the same amp, albeit with some limitations.

 Multiple output options are usually reserved for amp heads, but there are some combo amps with headphones and extension speaker outs.
 Those looking for a quiet practice amp will want one with a headphone output.
 Interestingly, some offer direct USB recording functionality, which makes tube amp recording even more convenient.